-3 to 7 years 3 to 15 years 4 to 7 years
+Equipment 3 to 7 years

+Furniture and fixtures 3 to 15 years

+Company Vehicles 4 to 7 years

-Lesser of useful life or lease term
+easehold improvements Lesser of useful life or lease term

-3 to 5 years
+nternal-use software 3 to 5 years

+-

 The Company capitalizes direct costs of materials and services utilized in developing or obtaining internal-use software.
 The Company also capitalizes payroll and payroll-related costs for employees who are directly associated with and who devote time to the development of software products for internal use, to the extent of the time spent directly on the project.
 Capitalization of costs begins during the application development stage and ends when the software is available for general use.
 Costs incurred during the preliminary project and post-implementation stages are charged to expense as incurred.